 “and every spirit that does not confess that Jesus Christ has come in the flesh is not of God.
 And this is the spirit of the Antichrist, which you have heard was coming, and is now already in the world.”
 (See also II John 1:7)

 These passages express anti-Christian beliefs; they express heretical and apostate activity against the person and glory of Jesus Christ.
 But also, they imply a denial of Jesus Christ common and necessary to the Jews and Judaism.
 There should be no question in our minds where the Antichrist will come from – he will be Jewish and come from among the Jews.
 Also, we find Jesus saying this to the Jews in John’s gospel, “I have come in My Father’s name, and you do not receive Me; if another comes in his own name, him you will receive.”
-(John 5:43) We can’t help thinking He is referring to the Antichrist, who will eventually come to the Jews and deceive them as a false Messiah.
+(John 5:43) He is referring to the Antichrist, who will eventually come to the Jews and deceive them as a false Messiah.
 This verse also implies how most of the nation of Israel, at least that which is in and around Palestine, will be deceived and follow after him.
 The deceptions from false christs and false prophets at that time will be so great, that if possible, it would deceive even the elect Jewish remnant (Matt.
 24:22-24).
 But this is impossible, for God keeps and preserves them by His sovereign power and grace.

 If we look at the second beast of Revelation thirteen, he has more Jewish characteristics than does the first (Rev. 13:11-18).
 The Roman beast rises out of the sea (Rev. 13:1), out of the unformed masses of the Gentiles.
 All four of Daniel’s beasts, coming out of the sea, are of Gentile origin, and their heads or leaders would all be Gentile (Dan.
 7:2-3).
 However, the second beast of Revelation thirteen comes up out of the earth: